 As we discussed several weeks ago, wines containing 7% alcohol by volume or greater are not required to disclose ingredients in full.
 (However, some disclosure, such as “Contains Sulfites,” is required.)
 Wines falling into the 7% alcohol by volume category are regulated by TTB, which presently does not require the ingredients list that we see on many FDA-regulated food products (including low volume alcohol wines).
 Of course, the wine label ingredient list released by Ridge Vineyards contains some differences from what is generally seen on a food label.

 While Ridge is not the first winery to release a full ingredients list on its wines, Dave McIntyre speculates that Ridge might have a greater influence over the industry than current full disclosure labels (including those from Bonny Doon, as here and here, and Shinn Estate, as here and here).
 But maybe instead of focusing on the—intended or unintentional—industry influen

 If ingredient lists are to be used on wine labels going forward, perhaps we will start to see some guidance as to when a winemaker can use terms in the ingredient list and exactly what must be disclosed in an ingredients list.

-For more information on wine or alcohol law, labeling, advertising, or FDA or TTB matters, please contact Lindsey Zahn.
+For more information on wine or alcohol law, labeling, FDA or TTB matters, or nutrition fact panels, please contact Lindsey Zahn.